rweather/plang/README.md

 ## Staying up to date with Plang

-The [Southern Storm](http://southern-storm.blogspot.com/) blog in the main place to find announcements about Plang progress.
+The [Southern Storm](http://southern-storm.blogspot.com/) blog is the main place to find announcements about Plang progress.
 Or contact the author via e-mail (use "git log" to find the e-mail address).